jojoho70/UpScaling/README.md

 [OpenCV Documentation on Non-Local Means Denoising](https://docs.opencv.org/4.x/d5/d69/tutorial_py_non_local_means.html)

-At the time, this functionality didn't exist.
+At the time, I didnt see this.
 The fact that I considered using filters before training models to enhance the dataset was a key factor in getting the internship.